moq-wg/moq-transport/draft-ietf-moq-transport.md

 (see {{message-subscribe-fin}}) or a SUBSCRIBE_RST (see {{message-subscribe-rst}}).

+A relay MUST not reorder or drop objects received on a multi-object stream when forwarding to subscribers.

 Relays MAY aggregate authorized subscriptions for a given track when multiple subscribers request the same track.
 Subscription aggregation allows relays to make only a single forward subscription for the